What are the Illnesses That Cause Hair Loss?

 In any case, hair loss can be a traumatic experience for men and women (More than 80% of men and nearly half of women experience hair loss during their lifetime).

 And this extra strain only makes dealing with serious medical complaints more difficult.

-If you’re concerned about your hair loss and worry that an underlying problem may be to blame, contact your GP as soon as possible.
+If you’re worried about your hair loss reasons, contact your GP as soon as possible.

 They may be able to eliminate common medical conditions and set your mind at ease.